qnkhuat/ubinote/README.md

 Prerequisites:
 - nodejs
-- single-file-cli -- `npm install -g "single-file-cli"`
+- single-file-cli -- I recommend follow the install instruciton on [their page](https://github.com/gildas-lormeau/single-file-cli)
 - java

 Download the latest jar file of ubinote from our release [page](https://github.com/qnkhuat/ubinote/releases)